TrumanZhang/tsn/README.md

+# NeSTiNg - *Ne*twork *S*imulator for *Ti*me-sensitive *N*etworkin*g*

-# NeSTiNg - Network Simulator for Time-sensitive Networking
+NeSTiNg is a simulation model for Time-sensitive Networking (TSN) using the OMNeT++ discrete event simulation framework.
+Our model uses the [INET framework](https://inet.omnetpp.org/) and enhances it by TSN-capable components.
+The model was initially developed by a group of students during a curricular project and is being continously extended at the [Distributed Systems group of IPVS, University of Stuttgart](https://www.ipvs.uni-stuttgart.de/abteilungen/vs/)

 ## Compatibility